dbelyaev/action-checkstyle/README.md

   For a list of available version numbers, go to the [Checkstyle release page](https://github.com/checkstyle/checkstyle/releases/).

-  **IMPORTANT NOTE**
+  >[!IMPORTANT]
-  This field will always try to follow Checkstyle releases as closely as possible and will use the latest available version by default.
+  > This field will always try to follow Checkstyle releases as closely as possible and will use the latest available version by default.
+  >

-  If the default preference is not suitable for your project, please pin the needed version using this property.
+  > If the default preference is not suitable for your project, please pin the needed version using this property.

   **`Default:`** latest available